LukePappa/Ourism/synthesis.md

-The universe is a boundless act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of direct reality.
+Everything present at the inception of the universe perceives a timeline wherein it comes to recognize divine love as the only reality.
+Such clarity of perception is known to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.